 This programme has an overarching science focus, which will allow you to develop a common pedagogical approach to teaching science across all subject areas, whilst also appreciating the unique and particular aspects of each science discipline.
 This will enable you to teach across the science curriculum at KS3 whilst also being able to teach Biology confidently up to and beyond KS4.

-You will have many opportunities both individually and in groups to apply learning within your specialist subject, and for most of the course you will work in parallel with chemistry and physics students.
+You will have many opportunities both individually and in groups to apply learning within your specialist subject, and for most of the course you will work in parallel with science students from other specialist subjects.
 There will also be breakout sessions where you will be working in your specialist subject.

 This module aims to introduce the professional secondary school environment.
 You will demonstrate your progress in developing your understanding and skills necessary to operate as an effective teacher in a secondary school.
 As such, it supports you to progress towards the achievement of current requirements for the award of Qualified Teacher Status.